magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_right-practice-steady-practice.md

 the books is impossible.’

 But it is possible to do this: the mind, just consider the mind.
-To have sati, recollection, self-awareness, and all-round wisdom, this you can do.
+To have sati, recollection, *sampajañña,* self-awareness, and paññā, all-round wisdom, this you can do.
 This is something that’s really worth practising.
 This means that while standing we have sati, while walking we have sati, while sitting we have sati, and while reclining we have sati – consistently.
 This is possible.
 We put awareness into our standing, walking, sitting, lying down – into all postures.

-When the mind has been trained like this it will constantly recollect … which is knowing.
+When the mind has been trained like this it will constantly recollect *Buddho, Buddho, Buddho* … which is knowing.
 Knowing what?
 Knowing what is right and what is wrong at all times.
 Yes, this is possible.
 This is getting down to the real practice.
 That is, whether standing, walking, sitting or lying down there is continuous sati.

 Then you should understand those conditions which should be given up and those which should be cultivated.
 You know happiness, you know unhappiness.
 When you know happiness and unhappiness your mind will settle at the point which is free of happiness and unhappiness.
-Happiness is the loose path, .
-Unhappiness is the tight path, .[^3] If we know these two extremes, we pull it back.
+Happiness is the loose path, *kāmasukhallikānuyogo*.
+Unhappiness is the tight path, *attakilamathānuyogo*.[^3] If we know these two extremes, we pull it back.
 We know when the mind is inclining towards happiness or unhappiness and we pull it back, we don’t allow it to lean over.
 We have this sort of awareness, we adhere to the One Path, the single Dhamma.
 We adhere to the awareness, not allowing the mind to follow its inclinations.

 But in your practice it doesn’t tend to be like that, does it?
 You follow your inclinations.
 If you follow your inclinations it’s easy,